helium/HIP/0061-poc-witness-ip-check.md

 # Stakeholders
 [stakeholders]: #stakeholders

-* All hotspot owners are affected by this proposal.
+* All hotspot owners are affected by this proposal (those using a VPN moreso than others)

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

+- # IP checking

 **irregular** : A witness is considered irregular if it shares its IP address with either the beacon or another witness of that beacon.